googlearchive/friendlypix-web/README.md

 ## Few words on dependencies

-Friendly Pix is built using Javascript, [Firebase](https://firebase.google.com/docs/web/setup) and jQuery.
-The Auth flow is built using [Firebase-UI](https://github.com/firebase/firebaseui-web).
-Javascript dependencies are managed using [bower](http://bower.io/) and Build/Deploy tools dependencies are managed using [npm](https://www.npmjs.com/).
-Also Friendly Pix is written in ES2015 so for wide browser support we'll transpile the code to ES5 using [BabelJs](http://babeljs.io).
+Friendly Pix is built using JavaScript, [Firebase](https://firebase.google.com/docs/web/setup) and jQuery.
+The Auth flow is using [Firebase-UI](https://github.com/firebase/firebaseui-web).
+Javascript Runtime dependencies as well as Build and deploy dependecies are managed using [npm](http://npmjs.com/).
+Also Friendly Pix is written in ES2015 using Modules so for wide browser support we pack and transpile the code to ES5 using [Webpack](https://webpack.js.org/).
 Additionally server-side micro-services are built on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions).

 ## Create and configure your Firebase Project